Andy-Dawson/SPWakeUp/README.md

 Should be used once.
 Example: SPWakeUp3.exe -NotASharePointServer -Include:http://anothersystem.domain.com

 -Email: An email address that should be sent a log of the results.
-**Note**: The implementation currently uses SharePoint's e-mail configuration to send e-mail.
+**Note**: The v1.3.0 and prior implementations use SharePoint's e-mail configuration to send e-mail.
 To send e-mail you should have configured SharePoint's outgoing e-mail and have ensured that the configuration is functional.
 Use of SPWakeUp3 on a system not running SharePoint will mean that e-mail notifications will not work.
+From v1.4.0 you can send a notification via another mail server instead if required.

+-MailServer (new for v1.4.0): A mail server to use to send e-mail message if not using SharePoint's e-mail component.

+-MailSSL (new for v1.4.0): If this parameter is included, mail is sent using SSL encryption.

+-MailPort (new for v1.4.0): The network port to send e-mail via.
+Note: If not specified, and a mailserver is specified, the default port (25) will be used.

+-MailUserName (new for v1.4.0): The username to send e-mail as if specifying a mailserver to use to send the e-mail message.
+If this is not specified, anonymous e-mail will be attempted.

+-MailPassword (new for v1.4.0): The password to be used with the mail username to send the e-mail message.

+-MailFrom (new for v1.4.0): The mail address to set as the from address for the message.
+If not specified, and a mail username is specified, that will be used instead.
+If neither is specified, a default will be used.

+Example: SPWakeUp3.exe -Email:user@domain.com -MailServer:mail.domain.com -MailUserName:user@domain.com -MailPassword:SuperSecretPassword -MailFrom:user2@domain.com
+This example would attempt to send a completion notification to user@domain.com from user2@domain.com using the mail server at mail.domain.com and specifying the credentials to provide to the mail server.
+**Note**: This functionality has been tested with an authenticated mail server and also using Office 365's internal only anonymous mail service (see [Office 365 Direct Send](https://docs.microsoft.com/en-us/exchange/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365#option-2-send-mail-directly-from-your-printer-or-application-to-microsoft-365-or-office-365-direct-send) for further details).

 -UserName: Name of the account that should be used to browse the sites.
 If no user name is set, sites are accessed under the current account.
-This option must be used in conjunction with the -Domain and -Password options.
+This option must be used in conjunction with the

+-Domain and -Password options.
 -Domain: The domain of the account specified above.
 -Password: The password that should be used to browse the sites.